wavefrontHQ/docs/pages/doc/wavefront_sdks.md

 Wavefront provides SDKs that implement standard metrics libraries in popular programming languages.
 You use these SDKs to instrument critical areas in your code, to collect and send custom business metrics and histograms to Wavefront:
 * You can use a metrics-collection SDK alone, to instrument an entire application to report the metrics of your choice.
-* You can use a metrics-collection SDK along with a framework-instrumentation SDK, to instrument any functions that are not handled by the instrumented framework.
+* You can use a metrics-collection SDK and a framework-instrumentation SDK to instrument any functions that are not handled by the instrumented framework.

 <!---Wavefront provides SDKs for collecting metrics in these [supported languages](#SDKlevels).--->
 Wavefront provides metrics-collection SDKs for: